minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-cups-in-bowls.md

 ### Game 3

-I put some kibbles into the plastic bowls and then I stacked the yoghurt cups as obstacles on top of them.
-On the floor it took Miki about a minute to get all the kibbles out and when I put them into the cardboard box it took Miki about three minutes.
+I put some kibble into the plastic bowls and then I stacked the yoghurt cups as obstacles on top of them.
+On the floor it took Miki about a minute to get all the kibble out and when I put them into the cardboard box it took Miki about three minutes.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADl47h2y6JrUYSE4AOyX1Lta/aktivointi/kupit-kulhoissa/DSC43584-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABZjbJ9WfMnttxdGZoLVfi2a/aktivointi/kupit-kulhoissa/DSC43584.jpg)